mathiasertl/django-ca/README.md

 1. Write man-page for scripts.
 2. Immediately rewrite CRL and index file when revoking a certificate.
+3. Only send out one notification if multiple certificates expire for a user.

 ## Test CRL and OCSP